-Depending on the size of your system, this may take up to 10 minutes or so.
-When HDFS exits safemode, this is displayed as a response to the command:
+Depending on the size of your system, a response may not display for up to 10 minutes.
+When HDFS exits safemode, the following message displays:

+'''

 Safe mode is OFF

+'''
-10.Make sure that the HDFS upgrade was successful.
-Go through steps 2 and 3 in Preparing for the Upgrade to create new versions of the logs and reports.
-Substitute "new" for "old" in the file names as necessary

-11.Compare the old and new versions of the following:

-• dfs-old-fsck-1.log versus dfs-new-fsck-1.log.
+- 8. Make sure that the HDFS upgrade was successful.
+Go through steps 2, 3, and 4 in Prepare HDFS for the Upgrade to create new versions of the logs and reports.
+Substitute "new" for "old" in the file names as necessary. - 9.
+Compare the old and new versions of the following: - dfs-old-fsck-1.log versus dfs-new-fsck-1.log.